axibase/atsd-use-cases/IRSTaxFilings_2018/README.md

 **Configuration Features:**

 * `alert-expression`: user-defined thresholds may be created via `[threshold]` series, or comparison to other series in the visualzation.
-Here, the two colored series are assigned an `alias` according to the year whose data they contain and compared.
+Here, the two colored series are assigned an `alias` according to their year and compared.
 When the condition is satisfied, that is, the value of 2018 tax return filings is greater than the value of 2017 tax filings for the same period, the `alert-style` setting is activated, in this case coloring that period's representative bar green.

 * `mode`: time charts feature several display [modes](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) to quickly change visualization styles.